Ethereum Review 2025: Investment Guide

 - Investment DAOs: Collective investment and decision-making

-- Service DAOs: Decentralized organizations providing services
+- Service DAOs: decentralised organisations providing services

-- Social DAOs: Community-driven organizations and clubs
+- Social DAOs: Community-driven organisations and clubs

 Enterprise and Institutional Adoption